 The only difference is that for some exercises, the overweight trainee can’t do as quickly, as fast, or for as long.

 But as far as effort, people seeking a lot of weight loss are actually on an even playing field as are slimmer folks.

 So if you’re struggling to lose a lot of weight and very upset because you can’t maintain 6 mph on a treadmill, you can still burn significant calories (and thus lose weight) walking on the treadmill as fast as you can, with a little incline.

 The mistake many overweight people make is when they use a treadmill, they hold on.

 NO!
 This is wrong for many reasons, including it stunts calorie-burn (the computer calorie readout is not accurate).
-Holding on at an incline cancels out the incline, as the diagram above shows.

 An overweight trainee can apply high intensity interval training to their cardio sessions.